Madhav-Kanda/Madhav-Kanda.github.io/_pages/about.md

 My research lies at the intersection of programming languages, formal methods, and machine learning, with a focus on structured generation and reasoning in language models.
 My work explores grammar-constrained generation and verification techniques to improve the reliability and interpretability of AI systems.
 I have collaborated with academic institutions like **Aalto University** and **IISc Bangalore**, and contributed to applied research projects at **Microsoft Research** and **Spyne.AI**.

-This summer, I am in Seattle working with Sharad Agarwal, Rodrigo Fonseca, Alok Kumbhare, and Pedro Las-Casas at Microsoft Research, Redmond — hit me up if you want to chat about cool topics!

 ---

 ## Affiliations